kriti0987/Movie-Recommender/README.md

 1. tmdb_5000_movies.csv: Contains metadata such as budget, genres, homepage, overview, popularity, and production companies.
 2. tmdb_5000_credits.csv: Contains cast and crew information for each movie.

-#Procedure (The Development Pipeline)
+# Procedure (The Development Pipeline)

 The project in four iterative phases:
 1. Data Cleaning: Merged the two datasets and handled missing values, duplicate entries, and JSON-formatted strings in the genres/keywords columns.
 2. Feature Engineering (Genre Boosting): Boosted the importance of genre and keyword metadata by concatenating them multiple times to ensure the model prioritizes category over narrative description.
    Weighted Metadata Concatenation
    tags = (genres * 3) + (keywords * 2) + overview + cast + crew

-3. Text Normalization: Applied PorterStemmer to reduce words to their root forms (e.g., "action" and "actions" $\rightarrow$ "act"), reducing noise.
+4. Text Normalization: Applied PorterStemmer to reduce words to their root forms (e.g., "action" and "actions" $\rightarrow$ "act"), reducing noise.
-4. Vectorization & Similarity: Migrated from CountVectorizer to TfidfVectorizer to highlight unique keywords and penalize common terms.
+5. Vectorization & Similarity: Migrated from CountVectorizer to TfidfVectorizer to highlight unique keywords and penalize common terms.
 Used cosine_similarity to calculate the spatial proximity between vectors.

 # Outcome

-Outcomes
 1. Successfully transformed a baseline recommendation model into a high-precision engine by implementing a weighted NLP pipeline, effectively eliminating 90% of cross-genre noise and achieving 100% thematic consistency in movie suggestions
 2. Eliminated cross-genre noise (e.g., Sci-Fi inputs now result in Sci-Fi outputs).
 3. Demonstrated proficiency in NLP, feature engineering, and model optimization.